|

 Based on functionality, commands which make use of the reporting

-infrastructure are divided in two groups:
+infrastructure are divided into two groups:

 Report-oriented commands